Walkthrough

 This walkthrough guide leads you through your first usage of our variant of the Eclipse Dataspace Components Connector (EDC Connector).

 When accessing the Connector UI, you'll first see the Connector's dashboard.
-The dashboard provides an overview of the Connector's performance and properties such as the Connector ID and Endpoint.
+The dashboard provides an overview of the Connector's performance and properties such as the Connector Endpoint and Participant ID.
 The navigation bar on the left side of the Connector UI offers direct access to various functions like the Catalog Browser and Transfer History.

 Provider: Create Asset

 One of the first steps in a Connector is creating an asset.
 This can be initiated via the “Assets” area in the left navigation bar and pressing the “Create Asset” button.
 At least the mandatory fields marked with an asterisk should be filled out.
-Depending on the connector version, more or less information is available to be filled out.
-The information about the data source must be entered in the Datasource-Information area.
+The information about the data source must be entered in the Data offer type area, as soon as Offer Type Available (with data source) is selected.
+Alternatively the offer type On Request (without data source) is available.

 Provider: Create Policy